Are you planning to take your First Solo Trip? We’re here to help you with Safe Solo Traveling Tips for Women, which you can consider before you pack!

-One of the best ways you can achieve this is by being aware and well prepared of the details of the city, and don’t look lost in the crowd as it attracts thieves and con-artists.
+One of the best ways you can achieve this is by being aware and well prepared for the details of the city, and don’t look lost in the crowd as it attracts thieves and con artists.

 Travel Light.
 Research about the weather conditions and the crucial things that need to be carried out.
-Else, only pack basics which can be worn again and again in different ways, stock more undergarments and essential picks like sanitary pads, waterproof bag, a jacket for colder places.
+Else, only pack basics that can be worn again and again in different ways, and stock more undergarments and essential picks like sanitary pads, waterproof bags, and a jacket for colder places.

 Make a list of things you’re traveling with so that you can check at each stopping point so that you don’t miss out on any of your belongings.

 It often happens that people lose their Passports while traveling.
 While this can turn out to be a major drawback, backing it up with a picture of your passport still works.

 Always keep a digital copy of your passports in different locations, email, drive, pictures, whatever suits you.

 Not only passports but always backup the traveling data in hard copy and soft copy.
 If your phone gets missing, you should still be able to get back home safely.